 In preparation for their Museum outing, visitors must book their tickets online and select the date and time of their visit.
 Museum Members must also reserve their tickets online, which are free, as visits are included in their membership.
 The Museum's physical Ticket Counter remains closed.
 As such, it is not possible to buy tickets in person.

-The major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants is open.
-Please note that this is the only exhibition accessible to visitors at this time.
-The Museum's permanent collections and cultural activities (guided tours, lectures, Family Weekends, Art Hive, Thursdays at the Museum, the Museum’s School of Art, WKSHP 15-20, and PRISM) will not be offered until further notice.
+Please note that the Museum's permanent collections and certain cultural activities (guided tours in the exhibition halls, Art Hive, Thursdays at the Museum, the Museum’s School of Art, WKSHP 15-20, and PRISM) will not be offered until further notice.

-New health measures put in place will ensure our visitors’ safety as well as enable them to explore the exhibition more comfortably and in depth.
+Health measures put in place will ensure our visitors’ safety as well as enable them to explore the exhibitions more comfortably and in depth.